How To: Disabling Windows Genuine Advantage (wgatray.exe)

 Here’s the latest update, as of May 23rd 2009, You need to do a broader search in regedit now, no you can’t mess anything up unless your a complete moron, Its safe to delete any of the files, just do a search after you performed the previous search listed above in regedit.
 Search for WGA, and delete any keys or folders with it.
 This should fix any of the last remaining people in XP that are still having a problem removing it.
 Please check my post on Vista (any version) crack, and OEM registered change, 100% validation check, I have recently updated that as well.

-john
+1. john says:

 thanks a lot